Audit Scotland SDS Report – So, what now?

 Members will, no doubt, be well aware that the Audit Scotland SDS: 2017 Progress Report was released last week.
-If you’ve not yet had the chance to read it, or even if you have, perhaps you would like to hear the SDSS take?
+If you’ve not yet had the chance to read it, or even if you have, perhaps you would like to hear our take?

 Our Chair, Florence Garabedian, has commented on the report in Third Force News, saying:

 ‘the major lesson of this report is that SDS should be at the heart of the health and social care transformation, rooted in human rights of all people, and lead towards a genuine review of what social care support means in 21st century Scotland.’

 The report recognises the difficulties that have been associated with SDS implementation in Scotland, and highlights some significant poor practice, such as Option 2 arrangements that limited choice, social workers reporting being told that SDS was not for older people, and significant budget cuts in some areas, as just a few examples.
 It also acknowledges many examples of positive practice and progress towards good SDS but says that:

 ‘there is no evidence that authorities have yet made the transformation required to fully implement the SDS strategy.’

 The report makes a number of recommendations for local authorities, Scottish Government and key partners which includes all of us with an interest in making SDS work.

 The recommendations make it clear that authorities must work with service users, carers and providers to improve: flexibility and choice, assessment and support planning processes, information and support, along with outcomes focussed approaches.
 So, the opportunity here is for members and service users to approach authorities to get involved in this work and influence how it all develops.
 The report serves as an important reminder to authorities about the need for genuine local co-production to make SDS a success and it is everyone’s business to ask how this will be done.

 There were also a number of key recommendations for the Scottish Government itself, including around development of national data on SDS.
 One of the most relevant for information and support organisations is for the Scottish Government to: